mattblovell/kodi_panel/README.rst

 Odroid Boards
 *************

+The instructions below worked for CoreELEC 9.2.x (Kodi 18, Linux 4.9.113) on an Odroid C4.
 For Odroid boards, if you're interested in learning the (short) development history of kodi_panel, you can read through these two discussions in CoreELEC's forums: